aohorodnyk/aohorodnyk.com/content/post/2023-03-03-preallocate-dynamic-structures.md

 }
 ```

-As we can see, we created a slice with zero sizes.
+As we can see, we created a slice with zero size.
 After that, we extended it from zero elements up to 10.
 After that, we had no issues adding one or hundreds of more pieces.

 ## Performance improvements

 As we saw above, dynamic structures like `slice`[^slice] improve our life quality and help us write code comparably fast as on dynamic languages.

-The example above provided an example where we created a slice with 0 sizes and allocated it up to ten elements.
+The example above provided an example where we created a slice with zero size and allocated it up to ten elements.
 However, there is a minor performance issue here.
 However, we knew the expected size (in our use case, it was ten elements), so we could preallocate the slice and improve performance.

 Let's create a small benchmark to see the difference between preallocated and non-allocated slices in Go: